Prokopiy19/qPhysim/README.md

 # qPhysim
-Simple Qt physics simulator.
+Simple Qt6 physics simulator.
 Rendering is done with QPainter.
 Box2d library is used for physics.

 # Build